 All connections to the internet are monitored, and where possible capturing the username, date, time and URL that is accessed.
-All academies use Senso to monitor internet usage.
+All academies use Senso to monitor computer use, on compatible devices.
 DSL and safeguarding teams will be informed of any concerns.